 2. IRA Contributions

-If you contributed to a traditional IRA this year, you may be able to deduct some or all of those contributions.
+If you contributed to a traditional individual retirement account this year, you may be able to deduct some or all of those contributions.
 To qualify for this deduction, you must have some earned income during the year.
 Income derived from interest, dividend payments, rental income and other investments do not count as earned income.

 3. Student Loan Interest

-If you’re still making payments on your student loans–or loans for your spouse or dependents — you can deduct up to $2,500 of the interest you paid during the year.
-This deduction applies to both federal and private student loans.
-However, this deduction currently only applies to taxpayers with private loans since federal student loan payments have been suspended since March 30, 2020, and will not resume until this summer.
+If you’re making payments on your student loans — or loans for your spouse or dependents — you can deduct up to $2,500 of the interest you paid during the year.
+This deduction applies to both federal and private student loans, although many federal student loan borrowers won’t have paid interest during the current payment moratorium.

 4. Health Savings Account

 A health savings account is a type of savings account specifically used for medical expenses.
-If you have a health insurance plan with a high deductible, this type of account is useful for paying medical expenses incurred before you reach the deductible.
-The maximum deduction this year is $3,650 for single people and $7,300 for families.
-Individuals older than 55 can deduct an additional $1,000.
+If you have an eligible high-deductible health insurance plan, you can make pre-tax contributions into an HSA and use the money to pay medical expenses incurred before you reach the deductible.

 5. Home Office